mhavey/marklogic/uml2es/README.md

 - A **build-deploy-ingest framework** to deploy your UML model to MarkLogic and ingest source data into MarkLogic in the form prescribed by the model.
 In other words, you need for your UML model to be more than a picture; you need MarkLogic code that shapes your data to fit the model.
 This toolkit provides several examples of a gradle-based approach.
 We recommend you take one of these examples as your starting point, tailoring it for your needs.

 ## Where To Begin
-Start with the tutorials.
+Start with the [tutorials](tutorials).
 If want to build a really simple model and see it through to MarkLogic, try [tutorials/papyrus_model_edit.md](tutorials/papyrus_model_edit.md) or [tutorials/magicdraw_model_edit.md](tutorials/magicdraw_model_edit.md).
 If you want to have more fun and explore how a team would deliver a more interesting model, try [tutorials/employeeCradleToGrave.md](tutorials/employeeCradleToGrave.md).

-Then dive into the examples!
+Then dive into the [examples](examples).
 The [movies example](examples/movies) is a good place to start.
 If you are planning to use MarkLogic's data hub framework, or if you are interested in semantics, begin with the [hr example](examples/hr).

 ## Going Deeper
 Once you get deeper into the toolkit, refer to the [docs](docs/README.md) to learn about: the profile and its stereotypes; how the transform maps UML to Entity Services; how the toolkit supports semantics; how to include the transform in your build process.